swang01/final/README.md

 ### Required Libraries
   The ncurses library is needed in order for the game to be run.
-    -In order to install ncurses, do sudo apt-get install libncurses5-dev libncursesw5-dev
+    - In order to install ncurses, do sudo apt-get install libncurses5-dev libncursesw5-dev

 ### How to Play